Did you know?

-Today, Friday, November 22, 2019, Santa Claus is 1,748 years, 11 months, 16 days, 0 hours and 28 minutes old!
+Today, Monday, February 24, 2020, Santa Claus is 1,749 years, 2 months, 18 days, 3 hours and 17 minutes old!

 Santa has not always appeared the way we think of him today.
 The first well-known gift-giver was a true person--St. Nicholas.
-He lived in Myra (today we know it as Turkey) in about 300A.D.
+He lived in Myra (today we know it as Turkey) in about 300 A.D.
 Born an only child of a wealthy family, he was orphaned at an early age when both parents died of the plague.
 He grew up in a monastery and at the age of 17 became one of the youngest priests ever.

 Many stories are told of his generosity as he gave his wealth away in the form of gifts to those in need, especially children.
 Legends tell of him either dropping bags of gold down chimneys or throwing the bags through the windows where they landed in the stockings hung from the fireplace to dry.
 Some years later Nicholas became a bishop--hence the bishop's hat or miter, long flowing gown, white beard and red cape.
 After his death he was elevated to sainthood.
 Eventually the Catholic Church started celebrating Christmas and St. Nicholas was incorporated into the season.

-This is the Santa we know and love today with a red suit trimmed with white fur, leather boots and belt, long white beard and a pack of toys.
+This is the Santa we know and love today with a red suit trimmed with white fur, leather boots and belt, long white beard carrying a pack of toys.